themarshallproject/klaxon/DEVELOPING.md

 HOST='localhost:5000'
 ```

-Feel free to substitute in your real email address.
+Feel free to substitute in your email address.
+In development, Klaxon doesn't actually send emails locally, so a real address is not required.

 Now that's set, you'll run a couple of commands for Rails to create Klaxon's database on your machine.